 Have you heard of baby reflexology?
 Maybe not!

 Baby Reflexology is a gentle therapy that’s been developed with baby’s in mind, it’s a wonderful tool for parents to use during those troublesome times, but equally essential as a preventative measure to develop a stronger immune system and detect & treat issues before baby shows any symptoms.
-Our instinct as a parent is to touch our babies, showing them our love, giving comfort and offering security, it’s also aiding baby’s growth and development too…
+Our instinct as a parent is to touch our babies, showing them our love, giving comfort and offering security, touch is also so important for aiding a baby’s growth and development too, so to add baby reflexology into the mix is a perfect way to help and care for your little one.

 Jenny Lee, a Chartered Physiotherapist & Reflexologist worked with 47 children during 1994-97 to study the impact of reflexology and children who suffered from asthma.
-The main findings from the research were that the symptoms of asthma were alleviated, sleep improved & the bonding process between giver and child were significantly strengthened, from these findings Jenny Lee went onto develop Baby Reflexology as we know it today.
+The main findings from the research were that the symptoms of asthma were alleviated, sleep improved & the bonding process between giver and child was significantly strengthened, from these findings Jenny Lee went on to develop Baby Reflexology as we know it today.

 What can it help with?